 Donated services are recorded as public support only if they create or enhance nonfinancial assets or require specialized services.
 Cincinnati Public Schools employed individuals who provided volunteer services to the Collaborative.
-Although no amounts have been reflected as support in the statement of activities for these services, management estimates the fair value of those services to be approximately \$155,000 for the years ended June 30, 2014 and 2013.
+Although no amounts have been reflected as support in the statement of activities for these services, management estimates the fair value of those services to be approximately \$155,000 for the year ended June 30, 2014.
+There were no volunteer services received from Cincinnati Public Schools for the year ended June 30, 2015.